FelixK15/k15_coroutine/README.md

  Throw in some nasty stack return address patching and, for a first prototype, this actually works.

- Please note that this is a super bare minimum prototype which I'm planning on extending in the future.
+ **Please note that this is a super bare minimum prototype which is basically just a proof of concept for now**